nataliekeys/nataliekeys/README.md

 - 👋 Hi, I’m @nataliekeys!
 I am a cs and math student at Western Washington University.
 - 👀 I’m interested in machine learning and technology for social good!
-- 🌱 I’m currently learning web development to make my own website and playing around with python math libraries.
+- 🌱 I’m currently developing a react application aimed at organizing your job search
 - 📫 How to reach me~ Linkedin: https://www.linkedin.com/in/natalie-keys-404/  ~  Email: nataliekeys412@gmail.com

 <!---